Staying Safe - online

 - What you can do to raise awareness

-This very accessible video is available.
+This very accessible video is available to view by going to the link provided.

 Get Safe Online Website provides practical advice on how to protect yourself, your computers and mobile devices and your business against fraud, identity theft, viruses and many other problems encountered online.
 It contains guidance on many other related subjects too – including performing backups and how to avoid theft or loss of your computer, smartphone or tablet.